jamiefolsom/arbotopia/_posts/2019-05-05-early-spring-peters-hill-walk.md

 Female Baltimore Oriole hidden beside its nest

-We had a birder new to my walks, and relatively new to birding, on the Saturday walk.
-His camera became critical to confirming one of the few warblers we saw well enough to suspect an identity which was confirmed by Shilo's images:
+I had a birder new to my walks, and relatively new to birding, on the Saturday walk.
+His camera became critical to confirming one of the few warblers we saw well enough to suspect an identity which was confirmed by his images:

 ![](/images/NashvilleWarblerByShilo.jpg)

 This photomontage created by [Shilo Mc Donald](https://ebird.org/profile/MTI2NjMzOQ/US-MA-025) shows all the identification points for this Nashville Warbler- yellow below, no wing bars, gray head, and (missing for all of us using binoculars) the distinct eye ring upper right.
 Thanks Shilo!

-There were other birds high up in the just leafing out trees that were moving like warblers, but the light didn't allow for seeing color needed for positive ID.
+There were several birds high up in the just leafing out trees that were moving like warblers, but the light didn't allow for seeing colors needed for positive ID.

 We did have another early migrant in that area though, House Wren